exonum/exonum-java-binding/doc/Migration_guide_0.4.md

 ### Update `Transaction`s
 The following methods are **removed** from `Transaction` interface:
   - `isValid`.
 In v0.4 the framework verifies the cryptographic signature itself, using the public key from the message.
-If your service performs any additional checks, move them to the constructor of your transaction or to `TransactionConverter`, whichever works best.
+If your service performs any additional checks in `isValid`, move them to the constructor of your transaction or to `TransactionConverter`, whichever works best.
   - `getMessage`.
 Transactions are no longer required to store the corresponding `TransactionMessage`, which makes it easier to instantiate them in unit or integration tests.